Skip to navigation Skip to content

 FAA for journey to permanent home at completion of studies

-Carly's permanent home is in Maryborough and undertakes studies in Brisbane.
+Carly's permanent home is in Maryborough and is undertaking studies in Brisbane.
 On completion of studies, Carly travels by rail to Nambour and then takes a bus to visit a family member in Noosa for a day before continuing on the journey to Maryborough by rail.
 Carly makes a claim for the travel home.

 3